 |Development & Management Tools||You||Vendor||Vendor|

 Self-management & control represented in descending order – IaaS > PaaS > SaaS

 The popular cloud-based solutions are independently created to fulfill the purpose it is built for.
 Thus, the cloud service you choose purely depends on the specific business requirements.
-However, many find it difficult to differentiate between the three, but if you grab the basic understanding, it is all a cakewalk.
+However, many find it difficult to differentiate between the three, but it is all a cakewalk if you grab the basic understanding.

 See how this tweet helps understand different types of cloud services with a simple example.

 If you start a website, you would need an IaaS service to host it and the corresponding applications.
-Now, if your business wishes to create a custom software product, you would rely on PaaS for building it without worrying about the hosting part.
+If your business wishes to create a custom software product, you will rely on PaaS to build it without worrying about the hosting part.
 And, once that product is ready to be used, it will be called a workable SaaS product.